(Nominees are chosen by more than four thousand directors, writers,

 Outstanding Performance by a Cast in a Comedy Series

-5th Annual Screen Actors Guild Awards (presented March 7, 1999 for
+5th Annual Screen Actors Guild Awards (presented March 7, 1999 for performances in 1998)

 Outstanding Performance by a Male Actor in a Comedy Series - Kelsey Grammer